-Earlier reputed sign EUTM application Case No 16/12/2010, T-345/08 & T-357/08 вотох BOTOLIST and BOTOCYL confirmed by 10/05/2012, C-100/11 P, EU:C:2012:285
+Earlier mark Contested mark Case No

+16/12/2010, T-345/08 &

+BOTOLIST and BOTOCYL T-357/08 , Botolist / Botocyl,

+вотох EU:T:2010:529, confirmed by

+10/05/2012, C-100/11 P ,

+Botolist / Botocyl, EU:C:2012:285

-The trade mark BOTOX had a reputation for pharmaceutical preparations for the treatment of wrinkles in the United Kingdom on the filing date of the contested marks, which cover a range of goods in Class 3.
-The General Court confirmed the Board's finding that there is a certain overlap between the goods, namely a low degree of similarity between the opponent's pharmaceutical preparations for the treatment of wrinkles and the contested cosmetics among other creams, whereas the remaining contested goods, namely perfumes, sun-tanning milks, shampoos, bath salts, etc., are dissimilar.
+There is a low degree of similarity between the opponent's pharmaceutical preparations for the treatment of wrinkles for which the earlier mark is reputed and the contested cosmetics among other creams.
+The remaining contested goods, namely perfumes, sun-tanning milks, shampoos, bath salts, etc., are dissimilar.
 Nevertheless, the goods at issue concern related market sectors.
-The General Court confirmed the Board's finding that the relevant public - practitioners as well as the general public - would not fail to notice that both the trade marks applied for, BOTOLIST and BOTOCYL, begin with 'BOTO-', which comprises almost the whole of the mark BOTOX, which is well known to the public.
-The General Court pointed out that 'BOTO- is not a common prefix, either in the pharmaceutical field or in the cosmetic field and that it has no descriptive meaning.
-Even if the sign BOTOX could be broken down into 'bo' for 'botulinum' and 'tox' for 'toxin', in reference to the active ingredient that it uses, that word would then have to be considered to have acquired a distinctive character, inherent or through use, at least in the United Kingdom.
-In light of all the relevant factors, the public would naturally be led to establish a link between the marks BOTOLIST and BOTOCYL and the reputed mark BOTOX (paras 65 to 79).
+The relevant public - practitioners as well as the general public - would not fail to notice that both contested marks begin with 'BOTO-', which comprises almost the whole of the earlier mark BOTOX.
+'BOTO-' is not a common prefix, either in the pharmaceutical field or in the cosmetic field and that it has no descriptive meaning.
+The relevant public would establish a link between the marks at issue (paras 65 to 79).

-Earlier reputed sign EUTM application Case No RED BULL Red Dog 11/01/2010, R 70/2009-1
+Earlier mark Contested mark Case No RED BULL Red Dog 11/01/2010, R 70/2009-1, RED DOG (fig.) / RED BULL et al.

-The Board found that a link would be established between RED DOG and RED BULL because (i) the marks have some relevant common features, (ii) the conflicting goods in Classes 32-33 are identical, (3) the RED BULL mark is reputed, (iv) the RED BULL mark has acquired a strong distinctive character through use and (v) there might be a possibility of confusion (para.
-19).
-It is reasonable to assume that the average consumer of beverages, who knows the reputed RED BULL mark and sees the RED DOG marks on the same kind of beverages would immediately recall the earlier mark.
-According to the Intel judgment, this is 'tantamount to the existence of a link' between the marks (para.
-24).
+The relevant public would establish a link between the marks because (i) the marks have some relevant common features, (ii) the conflicting goods in Classes 32-33 are identical, (iii) the earlier mark is reputed, (iv) the earlier mark has acquired a strong distinctive character through use and (v) there might be a possibility of confusion (paras 19 and 24).

-Earlier reputed sign EUTM application Case No Viagra Viaguara 25/01/2012, T-332/10, EU:T:2012:26
+Earlier mark Contested mark Case No Viagra Viaguara 25/01/2012, T-332/10 , Viaguara, EU:T:2012:26